mukaka-ai/nai-taekwondo/replit.md

 ## Overview

-A comprehensive web platform for the Nairobi Taekwondo Association, serving as both a public-facing website and an administrative dashboard.
-The application enables the association to showcase their programs, manage events and announcements, and facilitate student registrations.
-Built with React, TypeScript, and Vite, the platform provides a modern, responsive experience for visitors while offering robust content management capabilities for administrators.
+A comprehensive frontend-only website for the Nairobi Taekwondo Association.
+Built with React, TypeScript, and Vite, the platform provides a modern, responsive experience showcasing the association's programs, coaches, events, and gallery - all without requiring a backend server.

 ## User Preferences